With parenchymal bleeding. Parenchymal bleeding. Video: emergency care for severe bleeding

 Encapsulation and germination by connective tissue,

-b) Hemat O ma (haematoma; hemat- + -oma; blood tumor) - occurs with interstitial bleeding with tissue stratification and the formation of a cavity in them, containing liquid or clotted blood accumulated in it.
+b) Hemat O ma (haematoma; hemato- + -oma; blood tumor) - occurs during interstitial bleeding with tissue dissection and the formation of a cavity containing liquid or coagulated blood accumulated in it.

-Varieties of hematomas by their localization (by location):
+Types of hematomas according to their localization (by location):

 subcutaneous hematoma,